 The first step in choosing a crate is to pick your material.
 The 2 main types of crates are plastic and wire.
 Wire crates create more visibility, while plastic could create more peace for dogs that get distracted.
 Wire crates also come with a tray at the bottom.
 In case your dog has an accident or coughs something up, this tray could be your best friend when it comes to cleaning up.

 Are you looking for the perfect kennel for your dog?
 Check out The Dog Kennel Collection’s quality kennels and see for yourself how a dog kennel could benefit you and your pet.
+With kennels made from metal, board and batten, or LP Smart Siding or metal or shingle roofing, you can rest assured that your dog is offered the ultimate protection from the outdoors.
+Explore all our kennel features and options to get a clearer picture of how you can customize a kennel that has everything your four-legged best friend could need!

 Locate The Nearest Dealer To You